ruricolist/serapeum/REFERENCE.md

 Define a higher-order function and its compiler macro at once.

-When defining a higher-order function it is usually a good idea to write a compiler macro so compilers can inline the resulting lambda form.
+When defining a higher-order function it is often a good idea to write a compiler macro so compilers can inline the resulting lambda form.